These days, everyone’s confused about what healthy eggs are. A case in point:

 Prioritize the purchase of eggs this way:

 BEST CHOICE: Pastured eggs from a local farmer (aka Real Eggs).
 Chickens live their entire lives outdoors, in the pasture, picking through cow dung, eating bugs and grass, basking in the sun.
 Their feed may or may not be supplemented with anything other than what God and Nature provide in the field.
 If it is supplemented, a non-soy feed is best.
-Pick these up at your local farmer’s markets, or use Craigslist or another local ad service to find someone raising hens who would like to part with excess eggs.
+Pick these up at your local farmer’s markets, use Craigslist or another local ad service to find someone raising hens who would like to part with excess eggs, or even find these at the grocery store.
+(Here in Austin, for example, my local supermarket chain HEB carries two brands of eggs from pasture-raised hens!)

 Remember, when compared to the USDA’s nutrient data for conventional eggs coming from chickens confined in factory farms, the eggs of pastured hens usually contain: